 Could you explain the investment thesis behind Bitcoin?
 What about the thesis behind gold?

 Bitcoin and gold actually have some important similarities.
 Bitcoin has been shown to act as a hedge against market volatility much in the same way gold does.
 However, it’s also important to understand the key differences.
 For example, Bitcoin is divisible to the eighth decimal place and can instantly be transferred or sent across borders.
 Understanding the similarities and differences will help you make a smarter investment decision.
 Want to know more?
 Check out our Gold vs. Bitcoin blog.

 What are the benefits of investments that give me exposure to Bitcoin’s price, compared to directly owning Bitcoin?

-Titled, auditable securities like GBTC can give you exposure to Bitcoin in the form of a traditional investment vehicle.
+Titled, auditable securities can give you exposure to Bitcoin in the form of a traditional investment vehicle.
 As such, it can be held in IRA accounts and other investment accounts, and it alleviates the burden of personally securing your Bitcoin investment.
 Owning Bitcoin outright comes with its own challenges.
 It’s important to understand this distinction.